Anello-Photonics/docs-A1/mechanicals.rst

    :align: center

 .. note::
-   If you purchased the IMU/IMU+ Evaluation Kit, a schematic of the breakout cable can be downloaded `here <media/25001501_01-25_SCD_Breakout Cable_IMU.pdf>`
+   If you purchased the IMU/IMU+ Evaluation Kit, a schematic of the breakout cable can be downloaded :download:`here <media/25001501_01-25_SCD_Breakout Cable_IMU.pdf>`